Learn about different families

 Taking part in this activity

 - Scouts is an inclusive, values-based movement and we’re open to all those who share our fundamental values.
-Find out more about inclusion and diversity in Scouts, and learn about what Scouts are doing to support Pride.
+Find out more about equity, diversity and inclusion in Scouts, and learn about what Scouts are doing to support Pride.
 You could give everyone a Pride badge for taking part in this activity.

 - Pop ‘n’ Olly have lots of resources you could use to explore LGBT+ learning.